This page gathers the outcomes of and facts about the PARSEME shared task on automatic identification of verbal MWEs (VMWEs).

 - The PARSEME shared task on automatic identification of verbal multiword expressions (VMWEs) is based on a considerable collective effort undertaken by the European PARSEME COST action.

-- The shared task edition 1.0 is now complete.
+- The shared task editions 1.0 are 1.1 are now complete.

 - The 13th MWE workshop on 4 April 2017 in Valencia, Spain was the culminating event.
 It featured the shared task presentation paper and 6 system presentation posters (cf. the proceedings).